 E.O. and Lulu Kirkpatrick Memorial Scholarship: This fund provides scholarships for a deserving student from Montgomery County, Indiana, with financial need.
 Mr. Kirkpatrick was a member of the Class of 1917.

-Robert G. Knight, Jr. Memorial Scholarship: This scholarship was established by the Knight Family in honor of their husband and father, a 1955 graduate of the College and proud member of Phi Kappa Psi, and enjoyed a successful banking career.
+Robert G. Knight, Jr. Memorial Scholarship: This scholarship was established by the Knight Family in honor of their husband and father, a 1955 graduate of the College and proud member of Phi Kappa Psi who enjoyed a successful banking career.
 The scholarship is intended to provide tuition support for deserving Wabash students who are of good character, are excellent students, and are active in the College and/or the Crawfordsville community.
-Prospective incoming freshmen students who have a cumulative grade point average (GPA) of 3.5 or higher, have made a demonstrable impact on their local community, and are ranked in the top ten percent of their high school graduating class, will be eligible for this scholarship.
+Prospective incoming freshmen students who have a cumulative grade point average (GPA) of 3.5 or higher, have made a demonstrable impact on their local community, and are ranked in the top 10% of their high school graduating class, will be eligible for this scholarship.
 If class rank is not available, then the sole academic requirement will be a cumulative GPA of 3.5 or higher.
 The scholarship may be renewed for each of four years provided the student maintains a cumulative GPA of 3.5 or higher, and has made a demonstrable impact on the local community, ideally on campus or in Crawfordsville.
 If a student becomes ineligible to retain his scholarship, or if not enough incoming freshmen students meet eligibility requirements, then the scholarship may be offered to currently enrolled Wabash students who meet eligibility requirements, and these awards will be renewable for their remaining years at Wabash so long as they continue to meet the eligibility requirements.

 George M. Lee Scholarship: Established by his widow, Elizabeth C. Lee, this fund provides scholarship assistance to worthy students from Madison County, Indiana.